English and Welsh genealogy and related materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Family Ties in England, Scotland, Wales & Ireland Reid, J. P., Library of Congress, 1998 VREF 929.342 REID

-This volume was prepared as an aid for researchers at the Library of Congress’s Local History and Genealogy Room.
-The Library’s holdings are second only to what is held for the U. S.
+This volume was prepared as an aid for researchers at the Library of Congress's Local History and Genealogy Room.
+The Library's holdings are second only to what has held for the U. S.

 Sources for Research in English Genealogy Library of Congress, 1989 VREF 929.342 LIBR

 This guide was prepared by the LOC as an aid to obtaining English genealogy information at the Library of Congress.

 Various Titles – See Below Gibson, J, et al compiler, Genealogical Publishing Co., Inc., various dates VREF 929.342 GIBS